Personal Website

 Civil society commitment:

-In the 1970s, member of the Middle East working group of the Evangelische Studentengemeinde Darmstadt; 1990-1993 board member and 2003-2007 committee member of the German Pacific Network; 2001-2004 participation in the mining working group of the association (with Volker Böge & Klaus Schilder); 2009-2010 president of the German Pacific Society, Munich; foundation of the Pacific Forum most recently at the Weltkulturen Museum Frankfurt am Main (2008-2018); organization Pacific regulars' table Frankfurt/M. (2019-); cooperation with the Stiftung Asienhaus, Cologne on deep sea mining (2014-2018); cooperation with the networks of German NGOs working groups commodities and deep sea mining.
+In the 1970s, member of the Middle East working group of the Evangelische Studentengemeinde Darmstadt; 1990-1993 board member and 2003-2007 committee member of the German Pacific Network; 2001-2004 participation in the mining working group of the association (with Volker Böge & Klaus Schilder); 2009-2010 president of the German Pacific Society, Munich; foundation of the Pacific Forum most recently at the Museum of World Cultures in Frankfurt/Main (2008-2018); organization of the Pacific regulars' table Frankfurt/M. (2019-); cooperation with the Stiftung Asienhaus, Cologne on deep sea mining (2014-2018); cooperation with the networks of German NGOs working groups raw materials and deep sea mining.